humzamalak/Production-Ready-EKS-Cluster-with-GitOps/DEPLOYMENT_GUIDE.md

 ### Option 2: Manual Deployment

-Follow the manual steps outlined below.
+Follow the manual steps outlined below for full control and understanding of the deployment process.

 ## 📋 Prerequisites